Herold7/Coryph-e/README.md

 ## Description

 This project is a platform for promote musicians.
-This project is a project for my Training CDA.
+This is my project's Training CDA.

 The technologies used are:
 - Symfony 7